 Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

-Delivering rewarding customer experience (CX) is not just a nice turn of phrase – it is crucial to organisations’ efforts to attract customers and build loyalty.
+Delivering rewarding customer experience (CX) is not just a turn of phrase – it is crucial to organisations’ efforts to build loyalty.
 Combining human expertise with the precision of cutting-edge technology is the way forward, with more companies leveraging data and sentiment analysis to gain a more complete view of their customers.
-Understanding customers’ needs is the only way to exceed their expectations.
+Understanding their needs is the only way to exceed their expectations.

 What do customers want, expect, and need?
-Three simple questions that all corporate leaders know will ultimately determine the effectiveness of a marketing campaign, revenue of a sales drive, and success of a company.
-Given the cutting-edge tools on the market today, all companies have a treasure trove of valuable customer information ready to be utilised to answer these questions.
-Leveraging data and sentiment analysis is instrumental in grasping the challenges and seizing the opportunities of modern customer experiences.
+These are three simple questions that all corporate leaders know will ultimately determine the effectiveness of a marketing campaign, revenue of a sales drive, or success of a company.
+Given the cutting-edge tools on the market today, all companies have a treasure trove of valuable information ready to utilised to answer these questions.
+Leveraging data and sentiment analysis is instrumental in seizing the opportunities of modern customer experiences.
 Data provides the facts, sentiment analysis the feelings.

-Properly designed, AI is able to carry out sentiment analysis (also known as opinion mining or emotional AI), a type of data mining that has the ability to analyse language and perceive the tone of the speaker/writer, through NLP.
-Essentially, sentiment analysis gives AI the competence to not only understand words, but the emotions behind them.
+Properly designed, AI is able to carry out sentiment analysis, a type of data mining that has the ability to analyse language and perceive the tone of the speaker/writer, through NLP.
+Essentially, sentiment analysis gives AI the competence to not only understand words, but also the emotions and nuances behind them.

 C-suites across all sectors are turning to AI to optimise efficiency and automate tasks.
-Beyond maximising AI-driven solutions to do more for less, C-suites understand the value of data on the decision-making process.
-Gartner points out that by 2022, “more than half of major new business systems will incorporate continuous intelligence that uses real-time context data to improve decision.”
+Beyond maximising AI-driven solutions to do more for less, C-suites understand the value of data in the decision-making process.
+Gartner points out that by 2022, “more than half of major new business systems will incorporate continuous intelligence that uses real-time context data to improve decision making.”

 Combining various methods such as augmented analytics, event stream processing, and business rule management deliver up-to-the-minute data that is essential for making timely and prudent decisions.
 Are the problems with a specific product?
 Is a service proving to be problematic?
 Do agents need to be re-trained or supported?
-All issues that contact centres face can be solved through data analysis.
-Obtaining hard facts is one side of the coin, understanding the emotions (sentiment) behind these figures is the other.
+Most issues that contact centres face can be solved through data analysis.
+Obtaining hard facts is one side of the coin, understanding the emotions (or sentiment) behind these figures is the other.
 What is the context?
 How do customers feel?
-Why are they reacting this way and is there a chance to change their mood?
+Why are they reacting a certain way?
+Is there a way to change how they feel?

-In an era when language is condensed to fit into a tweet or a short message, extrapolating the meaning and tone of the language is vital to providing excellent CX.
+In an era when language is condensed to fit into a tweet or a short message, extracting meaning and tone is vital to providing excellent CX.
 Some trained agents are able to do this, but not each and every time.
-Moreover, AI’s help in analysing and interpreting language is the ideal support for training new employees and upgrading skills.
+Moreover, AI can help in analysing and interpreting language, making for the ideal support for training new employees and upgrading skills.